DilshanAbbey/CyberGryffin-Cybersecurity/CheckIn/README.md

 ### 📜 License

-This project is the exclusive intellectual property of its owner.
+This project is an exclusive intellectual property of its owner.
 Unauthorized copying, modification, redistribution, or publication is strictly prohibited.
 For permissions, please contact the repository owner.